 Carlos has a lot of first-hand experience with issues that affect online students, especially those related to time management.
 “These [students] are people who already have a job, kids, or are older students who often experience technology challenges,” he explains.
 Carlos molds his coaching style to account for each student’s individual needs.

 It can be overwhelming to plan out your week around school, work and family – in fact, it can seem impossible at times.
-With a phone call or an instant message on Pitch every week, Carlos helps his students start their week with a plan of attack, instead of a list of worries.
+With a phone call or an instant message, Carlos helps his students start their week with a plan of attack, instead of a list of worries.
 His believes that a student’s success is dependent on planning out each week and breaking down personal and academic priorities hour-by-hour.
 This approach might seem tedious, but Carlos believes that it affords his students the structure to meet their goals and the freedom to do more of what they love.

 Carlos shares a story of a student who struggled to find enough time in the week to spend with her husband and children.
 Her lack of time management started to impact not only how much time she spent with her family but the quality of that time as well.
 “That student went from not being able to manage her time and having problems with her family to being able to go to the lake with her husband on Saturdays to relax.
 Even her interpersonal relationships with her sons and friends have improved because of the phone call we get to have every week,” he says.